PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 }
 ```

-We put square brackets `[]` next to the variables name to show that is is an "array" variable.
+We put square brackets `[]` next to the variables name to show that it is an "array" variable.

 We then "fill" the array by putting curly brackets `{}` around all the items, and we separate each item using a comma `,`.